 machines the miners used over time and what it was like to work deep underground.
 The tour explains the mineralization process and rich colors produced as minerals are exposed to water and air.
 It also talks about the negative consequences of mining and what is being done to protect the environment even now, as minerals flow out of the mountains.

 BOOM! the newest experience at Britannia Mine Museum offers a multi-sensory experience that brings the historic Mill building back to life.
-Visitors will be transported back in time by the 12-minute theatrical spectacle that showcases the 20-storey architectural marvel that was once a beacon to the community.
+Visitors will be transported back in time by the 12-minute theatrical spectacle that showcases the 20-story architectural marvel that was once a beacon to the community.
 It really does a great job at showcasing what the working mine would have been like.

 Britannia Mine’s Mill #3

-A National Historic Site and one of the last remaining gravity-fed concentrator mills in North America, the 20-storey Mill Building is an awe-inspiring cliff-side building that has been the symbol of Britannia throughout the years.
+A National Historic Site and one of the last remaining gravity-fed concentrator mills in North America, the 20-story Mill Building is an awe-inspiring cliff-side building that has been the symbol of Britannia throughout the years.
 Whether driving towards Vancouver or Whistler on the Sea to Sky Britannia’s Mill #3 could not be missed!

-Restored in 2007, each of the 14,416 panes of glass were hand puttied into the frames to maintain its heritage.
+Restored in 2007, each of the 14,416 panes of glass was hand puttied into the frames to maintain its heritage.
 The BOOM experience takes place in Mill #3 after the underground part of the tour at Britannia Mine.

 Gold Panning Pavillion

 A scenic boardwalk and cedar-post-covered area where guests of all ages can spend hours panning for real gold.
 Among the gold flecks are gemstones that delight both young and old as they work on their panning technique.
 If you have children, expect to spend some time here and bring them a change of clothes as a lot of water ends up on them, not just in the troughs.